Is My Child Ready for Kindergarten?

 The child needs to develop some self-help skills before entering Kindergarten.
 These include going to the bathroom and washing their hands; eating and drinking independently; taking on or off their coats and shoes; and blowing their nose and covering their mouth when they sneeze or cough.
 The child should have learned to do these things by himself at home before going to Kindergarten school.
 Learning to tie his shoes though is a skill usually learned by first grade.

 Need help in teling your child how to tie a ribbon or shoe lace?

 So, is your child ready for Kindergarten?
-You may want to take this Kindergarten Readiness exam prepared by Covenant Home to see if he is.
-You can also visit the school where you intend to enroll your child earlier and request for an assessment of your child's readiness in the Kindergarten program.
+You may want your child to take this Kindergarten Readiness assessment to see if he is ready.
+You can also visit the school where you intend to enroll your child earlier and request for an assessment of your child's readiness in their Kindergarten program.
 His success in school, as well as his like or dislike for school, depends on his Kindergarten readiness.